Sniffdog/Sniffdogminer/README.md

 Auto Benchmarks Each algo to get optimal speeds and benches throughout monitoring

 Fully automated / Set And Forget in Startsniff.bat/

+How to set in StartSniff.bat:

+1) Choose the algos you wish to mine and let SniffDog benchmark

+2) Then go back into StartSniff.bat and select which pool you wish to be at and interal you would like the auto switch set at

+3) Go out with your friends and enjoy life!
+This is designed to catch market rise on coins when your not there!

 Auto Downloads Miners /